 Our total budget is around AU$1500 for 2 people.
-A lot of other people traveling in Australia will say this is impossible, but I tell you it is true.
-This is because we save a lot on the biggest expenses from other backpackers: Alcohol, tobacco, and accommodation.
+A lot of other people traveling in Australia will say this is impossible, but I tell you it is possible!
+This is because we save a lot on the biggest expenses other backpackers often splurge on: Alcohol, tobacco, and accommodation.

 For transport, we pay AU$35 per month for our car insurance and between AU$70 and AU$150 per week for fuel.

 For foods and drinks, we pay on average between AU$100 and AU$150 per week for groceries.
-We don’t smoke, kind of never drink and barely go out for dinner (maybe just once a month).
-Cooking is something we both like and that for we don’t really save on grocery costs.
+We don’t smoke, kind of never drink, and barely go out for dinner (maybe just once a month).
+Cooking is something we both like and we don’t really cut our grocery costs.
 We just buy whatever we like to maintain a healthy lifestyle.

 I’ll add it up for you one more time: